ctnava/rxtechnotes/law/hipaa.md

 - Train staff on HIPAA at regular intervals
 - Post and offer patients a Notice of Privacy Practices
-- Provide access to PHI upon request (within 30 days)
+- Provide access to PHI upon patient request (within 30 days)
 - Appoint a **Privacy Officer** and maintain written policies
 - Shred, de-identify, or securely dispose of all PHI
 - Prevent unauthorized verbal disclosure (including casual conversations)